Humorous Quotes, Page 2

 He's always late.
 His ancestors arrived on the June Flower.

 You have the right to remain silent.
-Anything you say will be misquoted, then used
+Anything you say will be misquoted, then used against you.

 I wonder how much deeper would the ocean be without sponges.